-NYC terror suspect was an Uber driver
+New York terror suspect was an Uber driver

 The latest incident may call into question Uber’s background checks.
 The company says it checks for criminal records and traffic violations.

-Passengers can also rate drivers on a 5-point scale, which is supposed to help the company identify problematic drivers.
+Passengers can also rate drivers on a 5-point scale, which is supposed to help the company identify problematic behavior.

 0